cmrberry/cmrberry.github.io/_posts/2017-07-03-back-to-support.md

 The main result of all of that time to think has been the decision to leave my engineering role.
 When I start working again two weeks from today, I'll be coming back from maternity leave straight to the support team I left a year ago.
 And I'm *so* excited.

+#### Excited?
+About Support??
+Really???

+In order for any of this to make sense, I first want to clarify what I mean when I say "support".
+Some of you know of or have interacted with GitHub Support, so this will be more familiar to you, but just in case...
+Support at GitHub is *not* "Is your computer plugged in?"
+Nor is it a minimum wage call center.
+Support at GitHub is part of a community of professionals revolutionizing the industry and changing what people think of when they hear the words "customer support".

+In this revitalized world of Support, it's not about satisfaction, it's about Super Fans.
+It's about connecting with the people that use our products and treating them like human beings instead of customer #4872.
+It's emotionally charged work, requiring patience, empathy, and stellar communication skills.
+It's about recognizing that support has a huge impact on the bottom line of the business, both in acquisition and retention.
+It's a challenging job, and companies that recognize its importance (like GitHub does) compensate accordingly.

+With that preface, it becomes more reasonable why someone like me could actually *miss* working in a support role at a company that cares about Super Fans.
+I miss genuinely helping people.
+I miss connecting first-hand with the ones we're building for.
+I miss working on a team of some of the most passionate, empathetic, and caring people I've ever met.